 So here’s a good working definition of rhythm in interior design…

 It’s all about that eye/brain connection.
 Our eyes actually bounce around the room at lightning speed going from one thing to another.
-And when they can find like objects, shapes, and colors, for example, it helps them to get around the room seamlessly!
+And when they can find objects, shapes, and colors, that are alike this rhythm helps them to get around the room seamlessly!

 There are several ways we can create rhythm in a room but one of the most obvious and easiest ways is through repetition!

 The goal of rhythm is to create a way for our eyes to move around a room seamlessly by repeating and contrasting things in the room.

 Why Is Repetition So Important